North Sea Mine Barrage: Laying the minefield

 The mine barrage consisted of 18 rows of mines laid in an east–west direction.
 Ten rows of mines were laid at a depth of 80 ft to be detonated by ships traveling on the surface.
 Submerged submarines were targeted by four rows of mines at 160 ft, and another four rows at 240 ft.
-Since Utsira is slightly north of Orkney, alignment of minefields within the central area A was skewed east-northeasterly from Orkney.
+Since Utsira is slightly north of Orkney, alignment of minefields within the central area A was skewed east-north-easterly from Orkney.
 Where possible, longitude was determined from a calibrated taut-wire anchored near a landmark and unreeled from a 140 mi spool of piano wire aboard one of the cruisers acting as the minelaying formation guide.
 Latitude was checked from the elevation of the sun when atmospheric conditions permitted.

-The mine barrage required multiple missions, called "excursions", laying parallel rows of mines partway across the North Sea between Norway and Orkney.
+The mine barrage required many missions, called "excursions", laying parallel rows of mines part way across the North Sea between Norway and Orkney.
 Mine Squadron One made thirteen two-day minelaying excursions laying parallel rows of mines while steaming in columns 500 yd apart, with the last ship in each column dropping mines at 100 yd intervals.
 As a minelayer exhausted its supply of mines, another minelayer in that column would drop back to the last position to continue the minelaying sequence.
 The minelayers were preceded by Royal Navy destroyers sweeping for enemy mines and submarines.
 A covering force of battleships with Royal Navy cruiser squadrons maneuvered nearby to defend the minelaying formation, but no German surface warships attempted engagement.
-Buoys were dropped temporarily marking the end point of a mining excursion to avoid leaving an unmined gap when the next excursion started.
+Buoys were dropped temporarily marking the end point of a mining excursion to avoid leaving an un-mined gap when the next excursion started.
 These buoys were subject to potential movement by storms or enemy action.